grdw/lorikeet/_posts/2016-12-08-beardy-maria-goes-to-africa.md

 <p>
-  The show on the 16th will be the last time I'll perform as 'Beardy Maria' and from than on I'll just use 'Lorikeet' as my DJ alias and stick with that for the time being.
+  The show on the 16th will be the last time I'll perform as 'Beardy Maria' and from then on I'll just use 'Lorikeet' as my DJ alias and stick with that for the time being.
 </p>